iss000/fhpack/README.md

 A few hi-res compressors were written back in The Day, usually employing run-length encoding, which is easy to write and fast to encode and decode.
-In the spirit of LZ4, I decided to put together an asymmetric codec, meaning compression is very very slow, but uncompression is very very fast.
+In the spirit of LZ4, I decided to put together an asymmetric codec, meaning compression is very very slow, but decompression is very very fast.

 The result is a modified form of LZ4 that consistently beats LZ4-HC, and generally comes close to (and occasionally beats) ShrinkIt's LZW/II.